RocketCommunicationsInc/astro-uxds/_content/components/progress.md

 ::: compliance

-- X.X.X Progress indicator shall indicate the precise completion time for an operation.
+- 5.12.1 Progress indicator shall indicate the precise completion time for an operation.

 :::